Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Should I put balls or gaps in certain positions when I am racking for 9-ball?

-Joe Tucker's Racking Secrets DVDs also cover this topic in detail.
+Joe Tucker's Racking Secrets Instructional Videos also cover this topic in detail.
 Here's another video (from Scott Brazier) covering the basics:

 For other examples of pattern racking tricks, see the 8-ball and 9-ball break sections.